slimshady19/M1_QuizGame_Game/1_Requirements/README.md

 # Requirements

 ## High Level Requirements
-Easy to Play
+.Easy to Play
-Has Main Menu of the Game
+.Has Main Menu of the Game
 User freindly Interface
 Help option for New Users